-If 30% isn’t ideal, what is?
-“In defense of the 30% rule of thumb, it does help to have some kind of a goal,” said Paperno.
+If 30% isn’t ideal, then what is?
+“In defense of the 30% rule of thumb, it does help to have some kind of a goal,” Paperno said.
 And 30% is a safe place to start.

-But ultimately, the ideal place to be is in the 1% to 10% utilization range, said Paperno.
+But ultimately, the ideal place to be is in the 1% to 10% utilization range, Paperno said.
 “You’re not really in the clear until you’re in that world in terms of maximizing the number of [credit score] points you’re going to get.”

 How to Lower Your Credit Utilization Ratio

-- Pay off your balances.
-This is the best approach if you can swing it, said Paperno.
-By knocking a chunk off of what you owe, you’ll lower your ratio and reduce your debt burden—a win-win.
+- Pay off your balances: This is the best approach, if you can swing it, Paperno said.
+By knocking off a chunk of what you owe, you’ll lower your ratio and reduce your debt burden—a win-win.

-- Get an additional card.
-If you open a new credit card, you’ll increase your overall available credit.
-But you’ll also incur a hard inquiry and lower your average length of credit history—both of which can have a negative effect on your score, warned Paperno.
+- Get an additional card: If you open a new credit card, you’ll increase your overall available credit.
+But you’ll also incur a hard inquiry and lower your average length of credit history—both of which can have a negative effect on your score, Paperno warned.
 That said, if there are other benefits to opening a new card, go for it.
-Just don’t be tempted to spend more or you’ll quickly undo any utilization progress.
+Just don’t be tempted to spend more, or you’ll quickly undo any utilization progress.

-- Keep old cards open.
-One of the reasons experts recommend that you don’t close old credit cards is that doing so lowers your total amount of available credit, which in turn increases your utilization ratio.
+- Keep old cards open: One reason experts recommend that you don’t close old credit cards is that doing so lowers your total amount of available credit, which in turn increases your utilization ratio.

 Grain of Salt